cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

   0, 0, 0, 0, 0, C_(44);
 ). $<eq:cubic_constant_matrix>

 In order for a solid to be a feasible one, it must be mechanically stable.
 That is, its free energy as a  function of the different strains must be in a minimum.
-This implies that the elastic constants matrix, which is
+This implies that the elastic constants matrix, whose components are described in @eq:stability_criteria

 $ C_(i j) = (partial^2 f)/(partial epsilon_i partial epsilon_j), $<eq:stability_criteria>

 must be definite positive, or in other words, its eigenvalues must be all positive #cite(<Mouhat_2014>).
 This implies that all the leading principal minors of $arrow.l.r(C)$ (determinants of its upper-left k by k sub-matrix, $1 lt.eq k lt.eq 6$) are positive #cite(<Mouhat_2014>).
 This is known as the "Born stability criteria".
-In the case of isotropic solids the bulk and shear moduli must follow the restrictions: $K > 0$ and $G > 0$.
+In the case of isotropic solids the bulk and shear moduli must follow the restrictions:

+$ K > 0;" "G > 0. $<eq:restrictions_iso_solids>

 In the case of cubic solids the elastic constants matrix must follow the following restrictions #cite(<Mouhat_2014>):

 $ C_(11) + 2C_(12) > 0; " "C_(11) - C_(12) > 0; " " C_(44) > 0. $<eq:restrictions_cubic_solids>